kuzzleio/sdk-java/doc/3/controllers/auth/get-my-credentials/index.md

 # GetMyCredentials

 Returns the current user's credential information for the specified strategy.
 The data returned will depend on the specified strategy.
-The result can be an empty string.
+The result can be empty.

 ## Arguments